 Formal Recruitment Process

-A CMC representative will contact you the summer prior to starting the program to help you prepare for the recruitment process.
+*A CMC Career Coach will contact you the summer prior to starting the program to help you prepare for the recruitment process.
+Link: Career Launch.

-CHRM Résumé Book: The Center for Human Resource Management (CHRM) compiles students’ résumés in a résumé book.
-Résumés are then distributed to employers who are looking for HR employees.
+CHRM Resumé Book: The Center for Human Resource Management (CHRM) compiles students’ resumés in a resumé book.
+Resumé Books are distributed to employers looking for HR employees.
 The center has numerous sponsoring organizations that place many of our students in internships with their companies.

 MS-HRM Program Team: The program team will inform you of interviewing opportunities as they arise.
 If you hear of companies seeking HR students, you should also keep the program team informed.
 The team is continually looking to form relationships with organizations that could potentially hire our students.